CommissionGuard/CommissionGuard/replit.md

 ## Recent Changes

-- **June 17, 2025**: Dashboard UI Streamlining - Removed Repetitive Progress Section
+- **June 17, 2025**: Unified Dashboard Widget Design with Enhanced Animations
-  - Completely removed repetitive "Your Protection Progress" section from dashboard home page
-  - Eliminated annoying progress bars and redundant information displays that could irritate users
-  - Streamlined dashboard layout to focus on essential stats cards and performance metrics
+  - Redesigned all 8 dashboard widgets to use consistent format and styling
-  - Improved user experience by reducing visual clutter and removing potentially annoying repetitive content
-  - Maintained all essential functionality while creating cleaner, more focused dashboard interface
+  - Integrated animations from upper row widgets into all dashboard elements
+  - Applied unified gradient backgrounds, hover effects, and interaction patterns
+  - Enhanced user experience with cohesive design language across all widgets
+  - Added Records Monitor, Market Trends, Showings, and Property Research widgets with direct navigation
+  - Maintained unique animations for each widget type while ensuring visual consistency
+  - Created seamless dashboard experience with professional, animated widget interactions

 - **June 16, 2025**: AI Support Chatbot Model Fix and Fallback System
   - Fixed AI chatbot functionality by updating all AI services to use GPT-3.5-turbo instead of GPT-4